tgnemecek/core-website/src/collections/pages/landing.md

 aboutSection:
   heading: The Superpower of Balanced Leadership...
   text: ...increases the effectiveness and power of Business Leaders and Owners so
-    they can easily achieve desired business results while simultaneously protecting their well-being and happiness.
+    they can achieve or exceed desired business results while simultaneously protecting their well-being and happiness.
 postsSection:
   heading: What's new